Krystalli0205/machine_learning_project_airbnb_booking_days_prediction/README.md

 The Random Forest model outperformed others on the training set (0.580813), though its test performance (0.254365) indicates some overfitting.
 Its cross-validation mean score (0.229249) suggests it generalizes better than linear models, making it the preferred choice.

-## 10. Permutation Importance for the Best Model
-Permutation importance is calculated for the best model to evaluate feature contributions.

-## 11. Insights and Recommendations
+## 10. Insights and Recommendations
-### 11.1 Observations from Feature Importance
+### 10.1 Observations from Feature Importance from the Best Model
 - **Most Important Features**:
   | Category          | Feature                            | Importance  |
   |-------------------|------------------------------------|-------------|